python/cpython/Doc/library/os.rst

 .. function:: chmod(path, mode)

-   Change the mode of *path* to the numeric *mode*. *mode* may take one of the following values (as defined in the :mod:`stat` module) or bitwise or-ed combinations of them:
+   Change the mode of *path* to the numeric *mode*. *mode* may take one of the following values (as defined in the :mod:`stat` module) or bitwise ORed combinations of them:

    * ``stat.S_ISUID``